slamice/wri/hipsters/first-draft/ch04 - work.md

 "A buy in.
 It means free food and a ride around Liberty island for whoever wants to hear lectures on how great it'll be to pay hundreds of dollars a month to a gym they won't go to."

-Michael itched his beard, "I think I've got to take care of my sister's kid that night."
+Michael itched his beard, "I think I've got to take care of my kid that night."

-"A free cruise.
-It's a free something.
+"You have to take care of your kids every night.
+It's a free cruise, a free something.
 Think about it.
 I don't want to go alone."

-"I'll go then."
+"You're not taking your girl?"

+"She won't go."

+"That's kind of weird isn't it?
+Turning down a free cruise?"

+"Let me know what you decide."